 Other leading brands in the BCI such as IKEA, H&M, Marks and Spencer and Levi’s have made similar commitments.
 Together, we have become part of the Better Cotton Fast Track Programme (BCFT).
 Our commitment and support can help create the market for this new sustainable cotton.

 As members of the BCFT, we are financially supporting farmer education, which is what is needed to increase the supply of Better Cotton in the future.
-The funds pledged by the private partners of the BCFT are matched by the Dutch Sustainable Initiative (IDH), Rabobank Foundation and ICCO, an inter-church organisation for development cooperation.
+The funds pledged by the private partners of the BCFT are matched by the Dutch Sustainable Initiative (IDH), Rabobank Foundation and ICCO, an inter-church organization for development cooperation.

 We use the Fair Factories Clearinghouse (FCC) as our compliance database, storing our suppliers’ compliance performance information.
 The FFC is an external, non-profit programme which uses technology to share information between members.
 Since 2008, we have shared factory audit reports, corrective action plans and other related documents with other FFC member companies.